ompramodnikam/STL/README.md

 - **IsEmpty**: Check if the queue is empty.
 - **Display**: Display the contents of the queue.
 - **Count**: Count the number of elements in the queue.

+- ### Sorting Algorithms

+#### Bubble Sort

+Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.

+##### Functions

+- **BubbleSort**: Sort the elements in ascending order using Bubble Sort.

+#### Selection Sort

+Selection Sort is a simple sorting algorithm that divides the input list into two parts: the sublist of items already sorted and the sublist of items remaining to be sorted.

+##### Functions

+- **SelectionSort**: Sort the elements in ascending order using Selection Sort.

+#### Insertion Sort

+Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.

+##### Functions

+- **InsertionSort**: Sort the elements in ascending order using Insertion Sort.